 Located in the heart of the zoo, Wortham World of Primates offers up close viewing of some of the world’s most fascinating and intelligent creatures.
 Nestled in a naturalistic setting, Wortham World’s boardwalks and tree houses allow visitors to observe the behavior of a wide variety of threatened and endangered primates including lemurs, red capped mangabey, siamangs, patas monkeys, Bolivian gray titis, cotton top and golden lion tamarins, howler monkeys, and Sumatran and Bornean orangutans.

 See some of the world’s most venomous snakes and exotic amphibians in the reptile & amphibian building!
-Just outside the building, visit Smaug, one of the zoo’s resident (and very large) Komodo dragons.
-Inside, you’ll see Blanco, one of only fourteen white alligators in existence.
+Just outside the building, visit Smaug, one of the zoo’s resident Komodo dragons.
 You can also learn about snakes in Texas – and you surely won’t be able to miss some of the world’s largest, like the reticulated and Burmese pythons.
 The dart frogs also aren’t hard to find, colored with beautiful, bright jewel tones.
 There are over 900 animals representing more than 140 species of reptiles and 40 species of amphibians – can you find them all?

-This exhibit is divided into two areas within the Zoo: west and east.
-At west Hoofed Run, you will see several species of African animals in two exhibits, including giant eland with their huge, twisted horns, warthogs, lowland Nyala, and even marabou storks to keep the hoofed animals company.
-Over on east Hoofed Run, bongo, yellow-backed duikers, and okapi make up a large part of this cast of characters.
+This exhibit is divided into two areas within the Zoo.
+You will see several species in both areas including but not limited to lowland Nyala, yellow-backed duikers and okapi.
 If you’ve never seen an okapi, make it a “must see” when you visit – it’s a relative of the giraffe, but you might think it’s closer to a zebra when you see it.
-Cranes and ground hornbills also make their home on west Hoofed Run, keeping life interesting for the hoofed animals they live with.

 Lions and Tigers and Bears – and more